per-d/notesFromChordTexts/README.md

 9th chord implies 7th, 11th chord implies 9th and 7th, and 13th chord implies 11th, 9th and 7th.
 According to [used Chord rules](https://en.wikipedia.org/wiki/Chord_names_and_symbols_(popular_music)).
 If you use this but want only the 9th for some chord use e.g. `Cadd9`.
 - __Write parsed Harmony texts__
 The plugin allows different styles of writing chords.
 When parsing them it tries to change them to "correct" syntax.
-To see the parsed chord texts use this option.
+To see the parsed chord texts, use this option.
 If used it will add the parsed chord text as both "Chord text" and as "Staff text", above staff #2, then you can see how MuseScore will show them and also the real text after parsing by the plugin.
 These will also show ignored parts of the chord text (if any).
 - __Write Chord letters__
 Write generated notes as letters, can be a help to easy see what notes are generated.
-It's written as "lyrics" under staff #2 if used, that is becuase the measures ought to be stretched to avoid overlaying.
+It's written as "lyrics" under staff #2 if used, that is because the measures ought to be stretched to avoid overlaying.
 `No:`&nbsp;</dt> Don't use this.
 `Yes`: Write real notes as e.g. `D-F#-A-C#` for `Dmaj7`.
-`In C-scale` : Write notes in C-scale, e.g. `C-E-G-B` for `Dmaj7`, to easy recognise the chord.
+`In C-scale` : Write notes in C-scale, e.g. `C-E-G-B` for `Dmaj7`, to easy recognize the chord.

 ## Issues